AI at Lally

 A 30-day sprint open to students from any major.
 Teams design, build, and launch an AI-powered product from scratch — with no prior coding experience required.
 The Academy is where the institutional commitment to AI becomes a hands-on experience.

 Lally students can pursue coursework and project opportunities across RPI's schools of engineering, science, and computing.
-An advantage that shapes how Lally graduates move between business and technical environments Students graduate able to bridge business leadership and technical environments.
+Students graduate able to move fluently between business leadership and technical environments.

 Student Support & Technology Resources